WATER

 Current Monitoring

-• Northwest Territories water quantity monitoring program includes basin flow, quantity, ice phenology and modeling component of 87 stations operated by the Water Survey of Canada
+• Northwest Territories water quantity monitoring program - 75 stations operated by the Water Survey of Canada

 • Global Energy and Water Cycle Experiment (GEWEX) – models water and energy cycles on the Mackenzie River